denis-yuen/write_api_experiment/README.md

 The Add command has 3 required parameters:
 - --cwl-file (the absolute path to the cwl descriptor that you want to upload to GitHub)
-- --dockerfile (the Dockerfile that you want to upload to GitHub and build on Quay.io)
+- --Dockerfile (the Dockerfile that you want to upload to GitHub and build on Quay.io)
 - --id (the GitHub organization and repository to upload the Dockerfile and CWL descriptor to which is also the same name as the Quay.io repository)

 This command interacts with the write API web service to perform several operations: